MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/6-handle-differences-between-environments-using-bicep-parameters.md

 An advantage of using this approach is that your pipeline YAML files don't need to contain a list of parameters that need to be passed in individually.
 This is especially beneficial when you have a large number of parameters.
 All of the parameters are grouped together and defined in a single JSON file.
 The parameter files are also part of your Git repository, so they can get versioned in the same way as all your other code.

 However, parameter files shouldn't be used for secure values.
 There's no way to protect the values of the secrets in the parameters files, and you should never commit secure values to your Git repository.
 Also, every time you want to change a parameter's value, you need to update the corresponding parameter file, commit the change, and then re-run your pipeline.
-In some situations, this might be too complex or slow.
+This can feel slow, but it helps to ensure you're following a consistent process.

 ## Pipeline variables